Intro to Bollinger Bands

 There are countless ways a trader or investor may utilize Bollinger Bands, but all strategies are ultimately subsets of mean reversion and trend following.

-Beware of the Bands
+Beware of the bands

 While Bollinger Bands can provide actionable information for a trader or investor, they must always be interpreted within context.
 A touch of the upper band in an upward trend, for example, is far from an invitation to short a stock, much like the tap of the lower band is in a downward trend.
 Novice traders would do well to makes sure they fully understand how to identify trends before they attempt to trade using this technical tool.
 Overall market conditions may also override a potentially “safe” buy or a “safe” short and must also always be kept in consideration.

-Tips from the Pros
+Tips from the pros

 Many professional traders use other technical indicators in conjunction with Bollinger Bands, including volume bars, the BandWith indicator, %b indicator, and BBTrend indicator.
 The idea is simple: two or more closely related indicators may provide a more accurate representation of the market than one alone.
 Beware, however, of convoluting your charts; there’s such a thing as too much information.